What to look for in a lens

 Most lenses have a way of being focused manually.
 If you care about this, it’s a good idea to take a closer look at how the lens works, and whether you like the way manual focus is implemented.
 On some lenses, you have direct control of the focusing.
 This means that you can turn an adjustment wheel (called a “focus ring”) on the lens, and it will physically move the lens and adjust focus.
 This form of control is fast and precise, and intuitive to use.
 Some lenses require you to select manual focus on the lens or camera before you can take control, while others can override automatic focus for fine-adjustments after you’ve already focused.

-If you want to try macro photography, you'll need to think carefully about the lenses you choose.
 If you want to try macro photography, you’ll need to think carefully about the lenses you choose.

 On other lenses, you’re given an adjustment wheel.
 You don’t actually adjust the lens elements themselves, but use a focusing ring that tells the camera you want to change the focus.
 The camera then adjusts the focus for you using its internal focusing motors.
 This type of manual control can be sluggish and difficult to use accurately, but it’s better than not having any manual focusing controls at all.